Future of the Business World

 Each summer, Future of the Business World students:

-All participants who successfully complete the program will earn a Wharton Global Youth Certificate of Completion.
+Participants who successfully complete all requirements of the program will earn a Wharton Global Youth Certificate of Completion.

 Schedule